-1) You can add a date to the description field of each item, to specify start and end date of the recurring invoice.
-To do this, simply go to the item field, and start introducing the necessary placeholders in the ‘Item details’ section.
+You can add a date to the description field of each item and specify the start and end date of the recurring invoice.
+Let’s look at an example to understand why you would want to add the date:

-Note: You can also combine all three date components under a single placeholder too (Eg: %(d)(m)(y)% is a valid command).
+Note: You can combine the three date components under a single placeholder too (For example, %(d)(m)(y)% is a valid command)

-2) Mentioning Time frames: Frame your start and end dates in any format using the above variations.
-The format used to represent days, months and years can be different
+Mentioning time frames: Frame your start and end dates in any format using the above variations.
+The format used to represent days, months, and years can be different.

-Eg: %(d)%,%(M)%,%(Year)% is a valid format even though days are represented with in small letters, months with capitals and years are represented with the word ‘Year’.).
+For example, %(d)%,%(M)%,%(Year)% is a valid format even though days are represented in small letters, months in capital letters, and years are represented with the word ‘Year’.

-Example : To add one month, use ‘%m+1%’ rather than ‘%d+30%’ since the latter would see your date jump from March 1’st to March 31’st (an addition of 30 days) and not April 1’st like required.
+Note: The placeholder’s functions are context specific.
+For example, to add one month, use ‘%m+1%’ rather than ‘%d+30%’ since the latter would see your date jump from March 1 to March 31 (an addition of 30 days) and not April 1 as you would require it to.